Anxiety in Cats: Understanding Stress, Behavior, and Emotional Health

 • addressing anxiety before secondary behaviors escalate.

-Medication may be appropriate in some cases, but it should never replace environmental and emotional interventions.
+Medication may be appropriate in some cases, but it should never replace environmental and emotional interventions first.

 A safe environment allows anxious cats to self-soothe without forced interaction.